 Or the BLM Law Enforcement Tips Line: 775-885-6117.

 “This fire has damaged and affected ranches and numerous resources,” says BLM Winnemucca District Manager Ester McCullough.
 “We would like to thank our partners who have assisted us with the suppression efforts and continue to help bring the fire under control.”

-There are no reports of injuries or structures damaged, but the Paiute Pipeline that carries natural gas through the area is a concern, according to the Bureau of Land Management.
+There are no reports of injuries or structures damaged, but the Paiute Pipeline that carries natural gas through the area was a concern, according to the Bureau of Land Management.